codestin/FARKEYS/README.md

 - `N` - New Cast
 - `S` - Settings

+## Inspiration

+[Herocast](https://www.herocast.xyz/) by [@hellno](https://warpcast.com/hellno) was the first to build a client with keyboard shortcuts!
+I was inspired by this experience.

 ## Installation

 1. Download the latest release from the [Releases page](https://github.com/codestin/FARKEYS/releases)